samshetty/population-metrics/README.md

             FROM     counties_unemployment
             WHERE    FIPS <> 0;

-            CREATE TABLE IF NOT EXISTS counties_population_unemployment_rate_by_year AS SELECT     P.[index] AS COUNTY_ID, P.NAME, P.YEAR, P.POPULATION, U.UNEMPLOYMENT_RATE
-            FROM     temp_county_population_by_year P INNER JOIN
+            --JOIN TO COMBINE POPULATION AND UNEMPLOYMENT RATE DATA POINTS INTO A NEW TABLE CREATE TABLE IF NOT EXISTS counties_population_unemployment_rate_by_year AS SELECT     P.[index] AS COUNTY_ID, P.NAME, P.YEAR, P.POPULATION, U.UNEMPLOYMENT_RATE FROM     temp_county_population_by_year P INNER JOIN